ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 \_dmarc.i.j.k.example.com, \_dmarc.j.k.example.com, \_dmarc.k.example.com,
  \_dmarc.example.com, and \_dmarc.com.
 None of
 a.b.c.d.e.f.g.h.i.j.k.example.com, g.h.i.j.k.example.com, h.i.j.k.example.com,
-i.j.k.example.com, j.k.example.com, or k.example.com have a DMARC record.
+i.j.k.example.com, j.k.example.com, or k.example.com have a DMARC Policy Record.

-Since example.com is the last element of the DNS tree with a DMARC record, it is the Organizational Domain for a.b.c.d.e.f.g.h.i.j.k.example.com.
+Since example.com is the last element of the DNS tree with a DMARC Policy Record, it is the Organizational Domain for a.b.c.d.e.f.g.h.i.j.k.example.com.

 For the RFC5321.MailFrom domain, the Organizational domain already found for example.com is example.com.
 SPF is aligned.

 For the DKIM d= domain, query \_dmarc.signing.example.com, \_dmarc.example.com, and \_dmarc.com.
-Both signing.example.com and example.com have DMARC records, but example.com is the highest element in the tree with a DMARC record, so example.com is the Organizational Domain.
+Both signing.example.com and example.com have DMARC Policy Records, but example.com is the highest element in the tree with a DMARC Policy Record, so example.com is the Organizational Domain.
 Since this is also the Organizational Domain for the Author Domain, DKIM is aligned for relaxed alignment.